L1 syndrome: Impacts of symptoms

 Intellectual disabilities also contribute to the social difficulties faced by people with L1 syndrome, and can range from mild to severe depending on the person's location on the L1 syndrome spectrum.
-People with mild intellectual disability usually have an IQ around 50-70 (100 is the average) and are slower in all developmental areas, but they have no unusual physical characteristics and are able to blend in socially.
-Moderate intellectual disability characteristics include being able to maintain self-care with some support from other, travel to familiar places in the community, communicate in simple ways, and having an IQ around 35–50.
-Severe intellectual disability is often seen in people with X-linked hydrocephalus with stenosis of the aqueduct of Sylvius (HSAS) (on the L1 syndrome spectrum) and has several key characteristics including: the ability to understand speech but otherwise having very limited communication skills; the ability to learn daily routines and simple self-care, but need direct supervision in social settings and need family support to live in a supervised home setting.
+People with mild intellectual disability usually have an IQ around 50–70 (100 is the average) and are slower in all developmental areas, but they have no unusual physical characteristics and are able to blend in socially.
+Moderate intellectual disability characteristics include being able to maintain self care with some support from others, travel to familiar places in the community, communicate in simple ways, and having an IQ around 35–50.
+Severe intellectual disability is often seen in people with X-linked hydrocephalus with stenosis of the aqueduct of Sylvius (HSAS) (on the L1 syndrome spectrum) and has several key characteristics including the ability to understand speech but otherwise having very limited communication skills; the ability to learn daily routines and simple self care, but needing direct supervision in social settings and needing family support to live in a supervised home setting.
 Depending on the severity of the intellectual disability, people with L1 syndrome will have varying levels of difficulty in adapting to their social environments and may need considerable support from others to complete day-to-day tasks.